Bernard d'Agesci: Biography

 Four years later, he was sent to the Villa Medici in Rome, as a pensioner of King Louis XVI, under the sponsorship of Joseph-Marie Vien.
 He soon obtained a prize at the Accademia Clementina in Bologna for his painting of Erato.
 Upon returning to France, he became a portrait painter for the aristocracy.

 The Revolution effectively put an end to his career in Paris.
 Just as he was preparing to become a member of the Académie in 1792, it was abolished.
 He rejoined his family in Niort and was able to continue working with relatively little interference.
 He created a small museum there and was involved in organizing their first public library, donating 20,000 volumes brought from Paris with the assistance of a local curé.
 His interest in science also led to the establishment of a botanical garden.

 From 1802, he was the Director of the community's Free School of Drawing.
 In addition to his paintings, he produced several altarpieces for the local churches and helped restore several buildings.

-In 1805, he drafted an outline for a project to create a new branch of the arts.
+Agesci died in Niort in 1828 or 1829.
 His self-designed home, the Italian influenced Villa Rose, is now a historical landmark.
 His museum, reorganized and installed in a former girls' school, has been named after him.